aws-samples/aws-lambda-with-aws-sdk-for-swift/README.md

 aws-lambda-with-aws-sdk-for-swift/lib/aws-serverless-lambda-with-aws-swift-sdk-stack.ts
 ```

-Open this file, locate the code that defines the Lambda function, and change the architecture paramater.
+Open this file, locate the code that defines the Lambda function, and change the **architecture** parameter.

 **ARM**